Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Proposed Approach

 \subsubsection{Constraints}

 To ensure that the adaptive stable subspace construction sufficiently eliminates modality-specific and cross-modality noise, we introduce inter-class orthogonality constraint \(\mathcal{L}_{\mathrm{o}}\) and subspace projection alignment constraint \(\mathcal{L}_{\mathrm{a}}\).
-The inter-class orthogonality constraint \(\mathcal{L}_{\mathrm{o}}\) eliminates modality-specific noise by removing the shared spurious patterns it induces across classes within the same modality, while preserving class-discriminative features, which can be formulated as:
+The inter-class orthogonality constraint \(\mathcal{L}_{\mathrm{o}}\) eliminates modality-specific noise by removing the shared spurious patterns it induces across classes within the same modality, while preserving discriminative features of different classes, which can be formulated as:

 $\mu^{m,c}=\frac{1}{|x^{m,c}|}\sum_{i=1}^{|x^{m,c}|}x_i^{m,c}$, where $x^{m,c}=\{x_i^{m,c}\}_{i=1}^{|x^{m,c}|}$ denotes the set of modality-\(m\) features for all samples belonging to class \(c\), and \(|\cdot|\) represents the cardinality of the set. \(I \in \mathbb{R}^{C \times C}\) denotes the identity matrix.